dmtyry/IntroToKubernetes/Challenges/05-scaling.md

 ## Success Criteria

-1. You can scale your cluster down to 1 node.
+1. You can successfully scale your cluster down to 1 node.
-1. Run 2 replicas of content-web.
+1. At least 2 replicas of content-web is running.
-1. Run 4 replicas of content-api.
+1. At least 4 replicas of content-api is running.
-1. Fix the resource issues.
+1. Fix the resource issues if so.
-1. Enable cluster autoscaler and test it
+1. Cluster autoscaler enabled and tested